cabo/cddlc/README.md

 * `cddlc -tyaml foo.cddl > foo.cddly`
 * `cddlc -ty foo.cddl > foo.cddly`

-Output is to stdout, input from a file given as a command line argument.
+Output is to stdout, input from one or more files given as command line arguments (use `-` for standard input).